 The following video demonstrates Adobe Experience Platform Web SDK and Adobe Experience Platform Edge Network in action.
 The video example uses a single call to Adobe which sends data to Experience Platform, Analytics, Audience Manager, and Target.

 This product is constantly evolving and growing to support more and more use cases.
 To keep up with the latest and see what we currently support, see the supported use cases page.
-This page lists the use cases we currently support, with links to more information when available.